 Over time, Stephen and his wife moved into a home capable of accommodating 25 children, then later, a dilapidated tin-roofed home for 50 children.

-As an exciting and growing network of UK supporters emerged, so a charitable trust was formed in 2002 and a new children’s home built in 2006 for 72 desperately poor boys and girls with no family able or willing to support them.
+As an exciting and growing network of UK supporters emerged, so a charitable trust was formed in 2002 and a new children’s home built in 2007 and occupied in 2008 by 48 desperately poor boys and girls with no family able or willing to support them.
 An extension was opened in 2016 for a further 24 children.